Rabi Lamichhane: Criticism

-While Lamichhane has become a celebrity in Nepal, there are some who have raised questions about his style of journalism and the "cult of personality" that has sprung up around him; critics have pointed to his "nationalist posturing" and "simplistic storylines".
+While Lamichhane has become one of Nepal's most prominent public figures, critics have raised questions about his journalistic style and the "cult of personality" surrounding him, pointing to what they describe as "nationalist posturing" and "simplistic storylines".

-On 5 February 2023, after being stripped of his positions as Home Minister and Member of Parliament by the Supreme Court over irregularities in his citizenship, Lamichhane held a news conference alleging that the Nepali mainstream media had framed him.
-He alleged that the owners of various media houses had conflicts of interest and had gotten together to defame him.
-The media called his accusations "an attack on the entire media industry" and that Lamichhane had thrown a temper tantrum after losing his position in government.
+On 5 February 2023, following the Supreme Court ruling that stripped him of his positions, Lamichhane held a press conference alleging that mainstream media owners had conspired to defame him.
+The Federation of Nepali Journalists condemned his remarks as an attack on the media industry.

 Personal life

-Lamichhane was married to Isha Lamichhane for 24 years, from 1995 until their divorce in January 2019.
+Lamichhane was married to Isha Lamichhane from 1995 until their divorce in January 2019.
 Although the couple reportedly separated around 2009, they remained legally married until finalizing their divorce a decade later.

-They had two daughters together, Richa Lamichhane and Riya Lamichhane, who later moved to the United States with their mother following the separation.
+They have two daughters, Richa and Riya Lamichhane, who later moved to the United States with their mother.

 On 21 January 2019, shortly after his divorce, Lamichhane married Nikita Poudel, then chairperson of the Nepal Film Development Board.

 Controversies

-Alleged affair before U.S. visit: According to his then-wife Isha Lamichhane, Lamichhane left for the United States without informing her, after which she received threatening calls from a woman claiming to have children with him.
-The incident was reported as one of the early allegations of an extramarital affair involving Lamichhane.
-While still married to Isha, Lamichhane was alleged to have had a relationship with a foreign woman.
-His ex-wife claimed that this affair resulted in the birth of a son outside their marriage.
-Before his divorce from Isha, Lamichhane was also linked to Nikita Poudel.
-Reports alleged that while Isha was living in the United States, he was engaged in a relationship with Poudel, whom he married just days after his divorce in 2019.
+According to his former wife Isha Lamichhane, Lamichhane left for the United States without informing her, after which she received threatening calls from a woman claiming to have children with him.
+Isha also alleged that Lamichhane had a relationship with a foreign woman that resulted in the birth of a son outside their marriage.
+Reports also alleged that while Isha was living in the United States, Lamichhane was engaged in a relationship with Nikita Poudel, whom he married days after his divorce in 2019.